ofxyz/pixelplotter/README.md

 ## Roadmap

 ### Colour
-  - Swatch generators / helper tools.
+  - Swatch generator / helper tools.
 (You can break down colours using tertiary colors of different variety)
   - Split colours into primary colors, secondary colors and tertiary colors.

     B = M + C